A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 The word \textit{inference} is overloaded.
 In machine learning, ``inference'' refers to executing a frozen model, a forward pass producing outputs from inputs.
 In statistics, ``inference'' means statistical inference, the construction of standard errors, confidence intervals, and hypothesis tests.
 This survey uses ``inference'' exclusively in the statistical sense and ``execution'' or ``deployment'' when referring to applying a trained model (whether in a computer or in field).
-Established terms such as ``Bayesian inference'' and ``variational inference,'' which refer to inference about parameters or distributions, are used where appropriate.
-The key takeaway is that most RL convergence results and sample complexity guarantees refer to the training phase, and interpreting them as claims about deployed performance requires additional argument.
+Established terms remain where appropriate; Bayesian inference updates probabilities with data, while variational inference approximates a difficult probability distribution by optimizing over a tractable family.
+Most RL convergence results refer to training, as do sample-complexity guarantees that bound the number of observations needed to learn; interpreting them as claims about deployed performance requires additional argument.
 Table~\ref{tab:lifecycle_grid} summarizes these distinctions.

 {{ $\cdot$}~}

 A typical applied RL pipeline moves through the grid sequentially, from pre-training on historical logs (middle-left) to refinement in a simulator (top-left) to deployment with frozen weights (bottom-right).
 Bandits illustrate this fluidity; even a bandit algorithm that will ultimately learn in-field is typically calibrated in simulation and tuned on historical logs before any live deployment, because in-field exploration incurs real financial cost.
 The systems that do operate in-field arrive with exploration parameters, initial policies, and demand priors shaped by extensive offline preparation.